mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 # Other payment methods

 ----[mlb]----
-With Mercado Pago's Checkout API, it is possible to offer, in addition to card, Pix and payments via boleto bancário, **pagamentos em lotérica**.
+With Mercado Pago's Transparent Checkout, it is possible to offer, in addition to card, Pix and payments via boleto bancário, **pagamentos em lotérica**.
 ------------

 ----[mla]----